 What does that mean?

-- A cookie is a small file stored in a website visitor’s browser whenever they click an affiliate link.
+- A cookie is a small file stored in a visitor’s browser whenever they click an affiliate link.

 - Clicking the link activates a timer.